Phone: 0114 273 8951

 R. v Barker: High profile case of child cruelty involving potentially complex causation issues concerning the death of a child.
 Junior counsel for the defence.

 R. v Odudu and Awad: Sophisticated and carefully planned fraud upon London institutions in which several hundred thousands of pounds were stolen (and untraced).
-One of the defendants was represented by the then Chairman of the Bar, Peter Lodder QC.
+One of the defendants was represented by the then Chairman of the Bar, Peter Lodder KC.
 Prosecuted.

 R. v Burdall: High profile fraud involving issues of personal bankruptcy, corporate insolvency, the duties of directors, power of attorney, and trusts.
 Very significant losses caused, resulting in the collapse of multiple companies and loss of many jobs.
 Prosecuted (complex POCA proceedings ongoing).